dev-eugene99/js-dev-env/README.md

 ## The Stack

-This project is to help a NodeJS Javascript developer start off with a full set of javascript-related toolkits at their disposal immediately.
+This project is to help a NodeJS Javascript developer start off with a fully configured project ready for javascript development.

 It has the following: